vmware/terraform-provider-nsxt/website/docs/r/policy_group.html.markdown

 * `display_name` - (Required) Display name of the resource.
 * `description` - (Optional) Description of the resource.
 * `domain` - (Optional) The domain to use for the Group.
 This domain must already exist.
+For VMware Cloud on AWS use `cgw`.
 * `tag` - (Optional) A list of scope + tag pairs to associate with this Group.
 * `nsx_id` - (Optional) The NSX ID of this resource.
 If set, this ID will be used to create the group resource.
 * `criteria` - (Optional) A repeatable block to specify criteria for members of this Group.
 If more than 1 criteria block is specified, it must be separated by a `conjunction`.
 In a `criteria` block the following membership selection expressions can be used: